Before I started gardening, I used to think winter squash referred to the squash that grew over winter.

 I like to turn my squash over after one week and let the other side soak up some sun for the remaining week.
-Under cloudy conditions, allow two weeks per side.
+Under cloudy or humid conditions, allow at least two weeks per side.

 In general, the harder and thicker the rind, the longer it will store.

-Acorn squash is an exception to the curing rule, as it declines in quality if left in the sun.
-It keeps (without curing) in ideal conditions for a month or two at most.
+Note: Acorn squash is an exception to the curing rule, as it actually declines in quality if left in the sun.
+It keeps (without curing) in ideal pantry conditions for a month or two at most.

 Sometimes I’ll get lucky and a squash will store longer than expected.
 I love to pull out, say, a hubbard in March — a squash that I’d harvested back in August!
 With only a couple of winter squash plants, you could be set on soups and roasts until the following spring when the weather finally turns warmer.